Explore the beauty of gardening in small spaces with us!

 4. Maximize Vertical Space

 Make the most of vertical space by incorporating trellises, hanging baskets, or wall-mounted planters.
 Trellises can support climbing plants like beans, tomatoes, or even small melons, freeing up ground space for other plants.
-Hanging baskets are perfect for herbs, strawberries, or small flowers, adding beauty while keeping your garden organized.
+Hanging baskets are perfect for herbs, strawberries, or small flowers, adding beauty and organizing your garden.

 Consider installing shelves or racks against a wall or fence to hold smaller pots and containers.
 This not only saves space but also adds visual interest and layers to your garden, making it feel more expansive.